 Ned Cooch, the author of this brief history, passed away September 23, 2010 at the age of 90.
 Ned and Don left a legacy of professionalism and courtesy that endures today.

-COOCH AND TAYLOR currently maintains a growing general practice with concentration in business and commercial bankruptcy, civil litigation, family law, real estate, construction law, labor and employment law and trusts, estates, and tax .
+COOCH AND TAYLOR currently maintains a growing general practice with concentration in business and commercial bankruptcy, civil litigation, real estate, and construction law.